Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/interim/ExperimentalOishi.md

 - Control (no fabric):
 Heated up over time — proves that airflow alone isn't enough without evaporation.

-We used ΔT = T_ambient − T_bottle as our main metric:
-Larger ΔT = more effective cooling.
-This also links directly to our numerical model, which uses ΔT to validate simulated heat transfer and evaporation rates.

 ## Main Goals and Next Steps

 This impacts testing going forward by helping us narrow down variables and focus on what works best:
 We'll prioritise linen as the main material since it showed the strongest cooling.
 12V bottom fan setup will be our default, as it consistently gave the best results.
-We'll now test fan distance and possibly multi-layer fabric setups to fine-tune performance.
+We'll now test fan position, speed and possibly multi-layer fabric setups to fine-tune performance.
 These results also let us calibrate the numerical model more accurately, so future testing can be more predictive and less trial-and-error.

 **End goal:** Identify the **most effective, low-cost, material-airflow combination** for evaporative cooling with **minimal water and power use**.

-### Key next steps:
-- Finalise testing for **fan distance and speed variations**
-- Narrow down to **2–3 most promising setups**
-- Conduct **outdoor validation** (weather permitting)
 - Prepare implementation proposal for **real-world kiosk integration**
 ---
 ## Expected Discrepancies with Numerical Model
 - Environmental factors: Ambient humidity and airflow in real settings vary, unlike ideal model assumptions.